kgisl/pythonFDP/notes/cs3003-unit4-examples.md

             min_i = j
     return min_i
 ```
+- *How can you refactor the above function to have only one line of code?*
 - *If `i` is not provided, how will you default it to an appropriate value?*
-- *Can you refactor the above function to a one line function?*

 ```python
 def  merge(A, B):